 Registration on Form F-3 or Form S-3.
 If we qualify for registration on Form F-3 or Form S-3, the holders of at least 10% of the registrable securities then outstanding are entitled to request us to file a registration statement on Form F-3 or Form S-3 with respect to outstanding registrable securities of such holders having an anticipated aggregate offering price, net of selling expenses, of at least \$2 million.
 We shall effect the registration of the securities on Form F-3 or Form S-3 as soon as practicable, except in certain circumstances.
-We have the right to defer filing a registration statement for a period of not more than 90 days after the receipt of the request of the initiating holders if our board of directors determines in its good faith judgment that it would be materially detrimental to us and our shareholders for such registration statement to be filed at such time because such action would (i) materially interfere with a significant acquisition, corporate reorganization, or other similar transaction involving us; (ii) require premature disclosure of material information that we have a bona fide business purpose for preserving as confidential; or (iii) render us unable to comply with requirements under the Securities Act or Exchange Act.
-We may not exercise our right to defer filing a registration statement more than once in any 12 month period, and, subject to certain exceptions, we may not register any equity securities for our own account or that of any other shareholder during such 90 day period.
+We have the right to defer filing a registration statement for a period of not more than 90 days after the receipt of the request of the initiating holders if our board of directors determines in its good faith judgment that it would be materially detrimental to us and our shareholders for such registration, or other similar transaction involving us; (ii) require premature disclosure of material information that we have a bona fide business purpose for preserving as confidential; or (iii) render us unable to comply with requirements under the Securities Act or Exchange Act.
+We may not register any equity securities for our own account or that of any other shareholder during such 90 day period.
 We are obligated to effect no more than two (2) demand registrations on Form F-3 or Form S-3.